Were You Injured at Work From an Accident?

 How to File Workers’ Compensation Claims

-While waiting for the status of the claim to be accepted or denied, you can proceed with medical treatment.
-Immediate medical help is important, as it indicates that an injury was sustained and you are attempting to treat it to prevent further injury.
+While waiting for the status of the workers’ compensation claim to be accepted or denied, you can proceed with medical treatment.
+Immediate medical help is important, as medical evidence indicates that a physical injury was sustained, and you are attempting to treat it to prevent further injury.

 Work-Related Injuries That Are Covered by Workers' Comp Insurance

-In some instances, a workers’ comp case may appear to qualify for worker’s compensation but due to certain circumstances, it actually does not.
-Cases that are denied are often due to an employee violating company policies, like being intoxicated, under the influence of illegal drugs, committing a crime, fighting, and self-infliction.
+In some instances, a workers’ comp case may appear to qualify for worker’s compensation, but due to certain circumstances, it actually does not.
+Workers’ compensation cases that are denied are often due to an employee violating company policies, like being intoxicated, under the influence of illegal drugs, committing a crime, fighting, and self-infliction.

 All injuries and ailments must be work-related in order to qualify for benefits.
 However, accidents do not need to occur in the workplace to qualify.
 Injuries that were sustained while traveling for work or when driving is a job requirement, victims’ injuries are typically covered.
 Unfortunately, many accidents are legitimate workers’ compensation accidents, but employees are sometimes denied the full extent of benefits.

-The workers’ compensation attorneys at Belmont Accident Lawyers will delve into the details of your workers’ comp case and conduct personal investigations to prove the legitimacy of your claim.
-By gathering all necessary evidence and medical reports, we will give you the financial compensation that you are rightfully entitled to.
+The workers’ compensation attorneys at Belmont Accident Lawyers will delve into the details of your workers’ comp case and conduct personal investigations to prove the legitimacy of your personal injury claim.
+By gathering all necessary evidence and medical records, we will give you the financial compensation that you are rightfully entitled to.

 FAQ About Workers' Compensation Laws in Long Beach

-An experienced Long Beach workers’ compensation lawyer will assist you file a claim and negotiate with insurers so that you receive the full extent of benefits that you are entitled to.
+An experienced Long Beach workers’ compensation lawyer will assist you in filing a workers comp claim and negotiating with insurers so that you receive the full extent of benefits that you are entitled to.
 For questions regarding your case, please contact our Long Beach law firm.

-How Do I File a Workers’ Comp Claim?
+How Do Injured Workers File a Workers’ Comp Claim?

-In order to begin receiving benefits, injured employees must file a workers’ comp claim within one year of the accident.
+In order to begin receiving benefits, injured employees must file a workers’ compensation claim within one year of the accident.
 The process consists of the following steps: